abusuioc/hms-gms-wrapper-location/README.md

 ## Project status

-The current alpha covers the functionality offered by `FusedLocationProviderClient`.
-This alone should cover 80% of what a regular app needs in regards to location providing.
-More is on the way!
+The current beta covers the entire set of features except activity recognition and geofencing.

 Please reach out to me or create an issue to start a conversation.
 Thanks!